USS Pampanito Magnetic Compass Project 2011

 When Pampanito opened as a museum in 1981, no magnetic compasses where aboard and no one knew what type and where they were located.
 In 1996 we found installation instructions for magnetic compass installations at the US National Archives in San Bruno, CA. This showed what type of type of compass (Pioneer 1829 Armored Vehicle type) was likely used and how to swing (calibrate) it.
 We later found a paper drawing showing the mounting bracket at the US National Archives in College Park, MD.
 This matched one half of one of the brackets that was still in the conning tower.
 Volunteers bought and donated three of the compasses from different sources to be sure we had all the parts to create two good compasses.
 In 2008 we found another drawing of the compass mounts in the USS Pampanito microfilm and a third version of the drawing in some GUPPY II microfilm.
 Finally, we found a single photo from before the summer of 1945 refit that has a fuzzy view of the compass at the conning tower helm.

 The parts were not painted because the one piece of the original brackets in the conning tower was not painted.
-We hope to find a photo some day to see if this guess was correct.
+Later we found an early museum era photo showing this was painted so these will have to be painted.

 The last step was creating simple plexiglass boxes to protect the small, easily removable parts from curious visitors.
 In Oct 2011 the compasses were mounted on Pampanito and the second set of brackets shipped to USS Cod.